Centers of Gravity Calculator

 Warehouse group a b c d e f g h i j

-Number of warehouses in group
+Number of warehouses in each group

 Number of warehouses to select